2010 Sibu by-election

 The Sibu by-election, 2010 was a by-election for the seat of Sibu in the Parliament of Malaysia.

 The Sarawak-based seat fell vacant after the death of its incumbent member, Robert Lau Hoi Chew, from liver cancer on 9 April 2010.

 The seat was defended for the Barisan Nasional coalition government by Robert Lau Hui Yew of the Sarawak United Peoples' Party (SUPP), while Sarawak State Assemblyman Wong Ho Leng contested the poll for the Democratic Action Party (DAP) in the Pakatan Rakyat opposition coalition.

 Wong won the election by 398 votes, wresting the seat from the Barisan Nasional.

 At the time of the election there were 54,695 registered voters, a majority of whom were ethnic Chinese.
 In the previous general election in 2008, the incumbent, Hoi Chew retained the seat with a 3,235-vote majority against Wong Ho Leng, and Lim Chin Chuang of the People's Justice Party.
 The Sibu seat had been last won by the DAP in 1982, but had since been won continuously by the SUPP.

 In this election, known as the "Battle of the Mighty Rejang", the government and opposition went head-to-head on a number of local issues concerning Sarawak, including poverty, education and development.

 Background and history

 The Sibu constituency has been dominated by the contest between the SUPP and the DAP for approximately three decades.
 The DAP won the seat in the 1982 general election when Ling Sie Ming defeated Wong Soon Kai by 141 votes, causing Sibu to become the first DAP-held parliamentary seat in Sarawak.
 The DAP lost the seat in the 1986 election to the Barisan Nasional, and in the 1990 election won the seat through Robert Lau Hoi Chew.
 Lau held the seat until his death from liver cancer on 9 April 2010.
 His winning margin in the 2008 election had been 3,235 votes.

-Despite Lau's dominance of the federal seat from 1990, the SUPP were shocked in the 1996 state election when two of its State Assembly seats within Sibu town — Pelawan and Bukit Assek — fell to the DAP.
-The Bukit Assek loss saw the defeat of its president and the then Deputy Chief Minister of Sarawak, Wong Soon Kai.
+Despite Lau's dominance of the federal seat from 1990, the SUPP was shocked in the 1996 state election when two of its State Assembly seats within Sibu town — Pelawan and Bukit Assek — fell to DAP.
+The Bukit Assek loss saw the defeat of their president and the then-Deputy Chief Minister of Sarawak, Wong Soon Kai.
 The defeat spelled the end of Wong's political career and the election of the DAP's Wong Ho Leng to the Sarawak State Assembly.
 Wong Ho Leng subsequently lost the Bukit Assek seat in the 2001 state election, but regained it in 2006.

 At the time of the by-election, 66.7% of the seat's 54,695 registered voters were ethnic Chinese; the rest of the population being Malays or indigenous Sarawakians.
 Christians make up 53 per cent of the electorate while the rest include Muslims, Buddhists and other religions.
 The seat was largely urban.